Modern paganism in the UK: cycles and seasons

 A final reflection

-Whether you are new to Paganism or have been walking this path for years, I encourage you to listen to Professor Hutton’s lecture above.
-His insights offer a valuable framework for understanding how our contemporary practices came to be and how we might hold them with both reverence and discernment.
+Whether you are new to Paganism or have been walking this path for years, do check out Professor Hutton’s lecture above.
+His insights offer a valuable framework for understanding how our contemporary practices came to be and how we can hold them with both reverence and discernment.

-And if you’re longing to explore these themes experientially, through the body, through ritual and through presence, you’re always welcome in The Rooted Self Connection Sessions.
-An in person space, in Birmingham, where I weave together Pagan wisdom, somatic awareness and gentle seasonal guidance.
+The Rooted Self Connection Sessions.
+An in person space, in Birmingham, where I weave together Pagan perespective, somatic awareness and seasonal guidance.

 You can also sign up for my mailing list, where I share reflections and offerings aligned with the turning of the Wheel of the Year, invitations to root deeper, remember more fully and to move through the seasons with intention.